DeVry University - California Data & Information Overview

 While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At DeVry University - California, approximately 51% of students took out student loans averaging $7,902 a year.
 That adds up to $31,608 over four years for those students.

-The student loan default rate at DeVry University - California is 10.1%.
-This is about the same as the national default rate of 10.1%.
+The student loan default rate at DeVry University - California is 8.6%.
+Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

-How Much Money Do DeVry University - California Graduates Make?students who graduate with a bachelor's degree from DeVry University - California make about $44,100 a year during their first few years of employment after graduation.
-That's great news for DeVry University - California students since it is 11% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do DeVry University - California Graduates Make?bachelor's degree recipients from DeVry University - California make around $44,484 per year during the early years of their employment.
+That's great news for DeVry University - California students since it is 5% more than the average college graduate's salary of $42,485 per year.

 Location of DeVry University - California